SB19 videography

 SB19 released their second EP, Pagtatag!, in 2023, with music videos for the songs "Gento", "I Want You", and "Freedom".
 The first two, directed by Kerbs Balagtas and Jed Regala, respectively, earned nominations for the Music Video of the Year category at the 2024 Awit Awards.
 In 2024, they appeared in the documentary film directed by Regala, Pagtatag!
 The Documentary, documenting the Pagtatag!
 World Tour (2023–2024).
-It became the highest-grossing Filipino documentary film in the Philippines.
+It grossed a total of ₱21 million, becoming the highest-grossing Filipino documentary film in the Philippines.
 That year, the band released collaborative singles and music videos with other artists: they collaborated with Ian Asher and Terry Zhong for "Moonlight", apl.de.ap for "Ready", and Gloc-9 for "Kalakal", with the video for the latter being named by Billboard Philippines as one of the best music videos of 2024.
 The group released their third EP, Simula at Wakas, in 2025, supported by three music videos.
-The first was for the EP's lead single, "Dam", directed by Alanshii, which became the second most-viewed music video by a Filipino artist in 24 hours, with four million views.
+The first was for the EP's lead single, "Dam", directed by Alanshiii, which became the second most-viewed music video by a Filipino artist in 24 hours, with four million views.
+The video won Music Video of the Year at the P-pop Music Awards 2025.
+That year, they also collaborated with Sarah Geronimo for the music video for "Umaaligid".

-Since their debut, SB19 have been recurring performers on noontime variety shows, namely ASAP, It's Showtime, and All-Out Sundays.
-The group have also endorsed numerous brands, appearing in many commercials, including for Pizza Hut, GCash, and McDonald's.
-In addition to SB19's music career, the group star in their own variety show series Show Break (2018–present), and have ventured into acting with main roles in the self-released online short film Ex-Mas (2020) and the web series Our Zone: Anniversary Series (2021) and School Buddies (2022).
+Since their debut, SB19 has been recurring performers on noontime variety shows, namely ASAP, It's Showtime, and All-Out Sundays.
+The group has also endorsed numerous brands, appearing in many commercials, including for Pizza Hut, GCash, and McDonald's.
+In addition to SB19's music career, the group star in their own variety show series Show Break (2018–present), and has ventured into acting with main roles in the self-released online short film Ex-Mas (2020) and the web series Our Zone: Anniversary Series (2021) and School Buddies (2022).